VBID Model Hospice Benefit Component Quick Links:

-- Confirm the hospice election start date is on or after January 1, 2022 for new plan participants and on or after January 1, 2021 for returning plan participants;
+- Confirm the hospice election start date is on or after January 1, 2023 for new plan participants and on or after January 1, 2021 OR January 1, 2022 for returning plan participants;

 - File the Notice of Election (NOE) with your MAC and the MAO;

 - NOTE: Hospice providers are expected to file timely NOEs to the participating MAOs.
 If providers do not file timely NOEs then the MAO may not cover and pay for days of hospice care from the effective date of election to the date of filing of the notice of election, as is current policy under Original Medicare.